 If you think of nerves, they can feel hot – just like fire.
 Use that fire to heat your center and energize yourself.

-If you have fear of public speaking, or suffer from anxiety while on stage, call on the four elements when your body starts to betray you.
+If you have a fear of public speaking or suffer from anxiety while on stage, call on the four elements when your body starts to betray you.

 Rehearse under mild pressure